aschearer/image-powertools/ReadMe.md

 Just like before the program printed its help.
 But this time the help is scoped to the tool you invoked.
 The final piece of the puzzle is a JSON configuration file which the tool will use in order to operate.

+TODO

+1. Give example of configuration file
+1. Talk through results
+1. Link to detailed instructions for each tool

 [1]: http://tumblestonegame.com
 [2]: download url
 [3]: contributing url